scottbuckley/seL4notes/README.md

 ```
 The `repo init` command should ask you some questions about your identity and colours. `repo sync` will download about 3.5GB of data, so might take a while.

-> At this point we are finished with the instructions at https://bitbucket.ts.data61.csiro.au/projects/SEL4/repos/verification-manifest-internal / https://github.com/seL4/verification-manifest.
+> At this point we are finished with the instructions at https://bitbucket.ts.data61.csiro.au/projects/SEL4/repos/verification-manifest-internal and https://github.com/seL4/verification-manifest.

 ## Building Isabelle
 > We are now directed toward https://bitbucket.ts.data61.csiro.au/projects/SEL4/repos/l4v/browse#isabelle-setup, which has its public equivalent at https://github.com/seL4/l4v.
-> The first thing these pages to is direct you to https://github.com/seL4/l4v/blob/master/docs/setup.md / https://github.com/seL4/l4v/blob/master/docs/setup.md to set up dependencies.
+> The first thing these pages do is direct you to https://github.com/seL4/l4v/blob/master/docs/setup.md / https://github.com/seL4/l4v/blob/master/docs/setup.md to set up dependencies.

 ### Dependencies
 We now need to set up dependencies.
 Afaik not all of these are needed to run Isabelle proofs, but at least some are.
 If you are on Debian, run the following.